firobeid/firobeid/README.md

 -->
 - 🔭 I developed my first language model for event driven trading in 2020 (The repo is pinned to my profile)
 - 🔭 Sr Data Scientist @ OppFi
-- 🔭 AI Instructor @ ASU
+- 🔭 ML/AI Mentor @ UTAustin & Johns Hopkins
 - 🌱 Focused Learning on Deep Learning applications in financial realm
 - 🌱 Learning RUST programming language to prep. for Web 3.0
 - ⚡ Challenging intellectual capabilities is essential as working out!